aragon/aragon-chain/docs/quickstart/upgrade.md

 ### Export State to a new Genesis locally

-Aragon-Chain can dump the entire application state to a JSON file.
+Aragon Chain can dump the entire application state to a JSON file.
 This, besides upgrades, can be useful for manual analysis of the state at a given height.

 Export state with: